syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 ![Arranging data form field when label position as top in Xamarin.Forms DataForm](SfDataForm_images/Layout_LabelPosition.png)

+N> You cannot customize the `DataForm` Items height in TextInputLayout

 ### Changing label position of the DataFormItem

 You can change the label position using the [LabelPosition](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItem~LabelPosition.html) property in `DataFormItem`, and it will be handled in the `AutoGeneratingDataFormItem` event.